Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 -profilesLocation
     Specifies the directory that holds the profiles that java clients can use to start up selenium.
 Currently supported for Firefox only.

-..
-Paul: Is 'java client' the right word here?
-It's the browser that uses the profile right?

-..
-Paul: Is this different from -firefoxProfileTemplate?

 -forcedBrowserMode
     <browser>